-Eligibility: To be eligible to claim these expenses, you must be a member of a reserve component of the Armed Forces of the United States, including the Army, Navy, Marine Corps, Air Force, or Coast Guard Reserve; the Army National Guard of the United States; the Air National Guard of the United States; or the Reserve Corps of the Public Health Service.
+Eligibility: To be eligible to claim these expenses, you must be a member of a Reserve Component of the Armed Forces of the United States, including the Army, Navy, Marine Corps, Air Force, or Coast Guard Reserve; the Army National Guard of the United States; the Air National Guard of the United States; or the Reserve Corps of the Public Health Service.
 These deductions for travel-related expenses are not available for active duty service members.

 Only duty-related travel: All related travel expense must be incurred for the sole purpose of serving on official duty in the Guard or Reserves.
 If your travel is not for the sole purpose of official duty, then you cannot claim it as an expense on your tax return.

 You must travel at least 100 miles to your duty location: If you traveled more than 100 miles to your duty location, you can deduct your travel expenses to include mileage, lodging, parking, tolls, and half the cost of meals.
 According to the IRS: